Self-service client installation guide

 If the enrollment notification balloon doesn't show up {id=no-notification}

-1. Make sure Adaxes Self-service client is installed on the computer in question.
+1. Make sure Adaxes self-service client is installed on the computer in question.

 2. Make sure the Display a balloon in the system notification area to remind users to enroll for password self-service option is enabled in Adaxes Administration console.
 For details, see global settings in the Configuration section.